ArtifexSoftware/MuPDF.NET/README.md

 dotnet build MuPDF.NET.csproj -c Release
 ```

-- Ensure that you have the native libraries required for the C# bindings.
-These libraries should be placed in the `bin` folder for Linux support, similar to how they are organized on Windows.
+- Make sure you have the necessary native libraries - `libmupdf.so.26.0`, `libmupdfcpp.so.26.0`, `mupdfcsharp.so` - required for the C# binding.
+For Linux support, these libraries should be placed in the `bin` folder, in a manner similar to their organization on Windows.

 ## Creating a MuPDF.NET Application